nova-pkgs/python/Doc/library/ssl.rst

    This option is set by default.
 It does not necessarily set the same flags as OpenSSL's ``SSL_OP_ALL`` constant.

-   .. versionadded:: 3.2
+   .. versionadded:: 2.7.9

 .. data:: OP_NO_SSLv2

    Prevents an SSLv2 connection.
-This option is only applicable in conjunction with :const:`PROTOCOL_TLS`.
+This option is only applicable in conjunction with :const:`PROTOCOL_SSLv23`.
 It prevents the peers from choosing SSLv2 as the protocol version.

-   .. versionadded:: 3.2
+   .. versionadded:: 2.7.9

-   .. deprecated:: 3.6

-      SSLv2 is deprecated

 .. data:: OP_NO_SSLv3

    Prevents an SSLv3 connection.
-This option is only applicable in conjunction with :const:`PROTOCOL_TLS`.
+This option is only applicable in conjunction with :const:`PROTOCOL_SSLv23`.
 It prevents the peers from choosing SSLv3 as the protocol version.

-   .. versionadded:: 3.2
+   .. versionadded:: 2.7.9

-   .. deprecated:: 3.6

-      SSLv3 is deprecated

 .. data:: OP_NO_TLSv1

    Prevents a TLSv1 connection.
-This option is only applicable in conjunction with :const:`PROTOCOL_TLS`.
+This option is only applicable in conjunction with :const:`PROTOCOL_SSLv23`.
 It prevents the peers from choosing TLSv1 as the protocol version.

-   .. versionadded:: 3.2
+   .. versionadded:: 2.7.9

-   .. deprecated:: 3.7
-      The option is deprecated since OpenSSL 1.1.0, use the new :attr:`SSLContext.minimum_version` and
-      :attr:`SSLContext.maximum_version` instead.

 .. data:: OP_NO_TLSv1_1

    Prevents a TLSv1.1 connection.
-This option is only applicable in conjunction with :const:`PROTOCOL_TLS`.
+This option is only applicable in conjunction with :const:`PROTOCOL_SSLv23`.
 It prevents the peers from choosing TLSv1.1 as the protocol version.
 Available only with openssl version 1.0.1+.

-   .. versionadded:: 3.4
+   .. versionadded:: 2.7.9

-   .. deprecated:: 3.7
-      The option is deprecated since OpenSSL 1.1.0.

 .. data:: OP_NO_TLSv1_2

    Prevents a TLSv1.2 connection.
-This option is only applicable in conjunction with :const:`PROTOCOL_TLS`.
+This option is only applicable in conjunction with :const:`PROTOCOL_SSLv23`.
 It prevents the peers from choosing TLSv1.2 as the protocol version.
 Available only with openssl version 1.0.1+.

-   .. versionadded:: 3.4
+   .. versionadded:: 2.7.9

-   .. deprecated:: 3.7
-      The option is deprecated since OpenSSL 1.1.0.

 .. data:: OP_NO_TLSv1_3